 What is a Quick Pressure Release (also called Quick Release)?

 (sometimes shortened to QPR or QR in recipe directions)

 This is when you turn the pressure release valve/quick release valve to “open” or “venting” (depending on IP model) at the completion of the cooking cycle.
 This forces the steam to release from the Instant Pot quickly.

 When you hear the “beep/s” that the cooking cycle has been completed, immediately switch the pressure/steam release valve ( or quick release valve on IP Ultra) to “venting”.
-This forces all accumulated steam/pressure to release from the Instant Pot right away.
+This opens the vent and allows all accumulated steam/pressure to release from the Instant Pot right away.

 Use caution when switching the pressure release/quick release valve to venting.
 Use a pot holder or silicone glove to avoid burns and always keep your face/hands away from the steam release valve.

 You will know the Quick Pressure Release is complete when you see/hear the float valve (metal pin) drop down.
 Once that has happened it is safe to open the Instant Pot.